What next for the NI arts and cultural sector in a socially distanced world?

 In addition we will be helping you to think about how you stay on purpose at this time of major change.

-If you want to find out more about what your audiences are thinking at this time, get in touch with Claire Rose about our Audiences Survey.
+If you want to find out more about what your audiences are thinking at this time, get in touch with Sarah about our Audiences Survey.
 A free online survey for your bookers that will give you insight into what they need now and in the months to come and inform a UK-wide benchmark in partnership with Katy Raines at Indigo-Ltd.